Showoffs: Series

-Shortly after the pilots finished taping, Blyden took a short vacation to Morocco.While there, he lost control of his rental vehicle, which crashed and overturned on the side of the road, and suffered injuries that would claim his life on June 6, 1975.
+Shortly after the pilots finished taping, Blyden took a short vacation to Morocco.
+While there, he lost control of his rental vehicle, which crashed and overturned on the side of the road, and suffered injuries that would claim his life on June 6, 1975.
 Since the show was set to begin taping shortly after, Goodson-Todman needed to find a substitute on very short notice and chose Van, who had been a fixture for the company on Tattletales and Match Game.

 Showoffs debuted on June 30, 1975, at noon (11:00 am Central), replacing Password and inheriting its predecessor's ratings problems.
 Despite facing Magnificent Marble Machine on NBC, Showoffs could not make any dent in CBS's The Young and the Restless, which had become a top-ten show by that point.

 The game finished its six-month run on the day after Christmas and bowed out in favor of Let's Make a Deal, which left its 1:30 pm (12:30 Central) slot after over eleven years on two different networks; the ABC version would be canceled six months later.
 A scheduling shuffle involving Rhyme and Reason made way for The Neighbors.

 Revivals

 Showoffs was later revived on CBS from 1984 to 1986 under the title Body Language with Tom Kennedy as host.
 Johnny Olson announced from the debut through his death in October 1985, after which Gene Wood (Showoffs announcer) and Bob Hilton announced through the end of the run.
 Additionally, Kennedy once said about the show that "Goodson was in love with Showoffs, so he asked his staff to rework the idea!".

-An unsold pilot for ABC called Body Talkwas hosted by one of the celebrity players Vicki Lawrence and was announced by rotating Body Language announcer Gene Wood.
+An unsold pilot for ABC called Body Talk was hosted by one of the celebrity players Vicki Lawrence and was announced by rotating Body Language announcer Gene Wood.
 It was taped from October 11 until 12, 1990.

-The online Buzzr version of Body Languagehosted by internet personality Cynthia LuCiette featured various internet personalities from YouTube instead of a celebrity and civilian combination aired in 2015.
+The online Buzzr version of Body Language hosted by internet personality Cynthia LuCiette featured various internet personalities from YouTube instead of a celebrity and civilian combination aired in 2015.